Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 Everyone in this House has the same motivation, which is to ensure that our care services for the most vulnerable people are safe and of the highest quality.
 The hon.
 Lady talks powerfully about dementia, which is a priority for me personally.
 I have experienced what it is like to have a close family member, my grandmother, living with dementia.
 So many people up and down the country share that experience, and I think we all recognise that a dementia diagnosis is one for not only the individual concerned but their whole family.
 That is why I am so passionate about the need to ensure that those affected by this condition and others are cared for in the best possible way and that a robust complaints process for redress is in place if their care falls short of that.

 It would be bad enough if the terrible situation that the hon.
-Lady describes was taking place in care homes—that would be disgusting and terrible—but she is talking about an extra care facility.
+Lady describes were taking place in care homes—that would be disgusting and terrible—but she is talking about an extra care facility.
 Such a facility is where people have their own self-contained homes; they have their own front doors and their own legal right to occupy.
 So this is a failure of care in someone’s own home—it is a domiciliary care situation.
 That is why I am even more concerned about what can happen behind closed doors in an individual’s own house.
 To have a loved one affected by a degenerative illness is terrible for the individual and a matter of huge worry for their family.
 So I have previously said in this House that every allegation of abuse and neglect should be thoroughly investigated, with prosecutions brought where this is found.

 First, I wish to pay tribute to my hon.
 Friend the Member for Tooting (Dr Allin-Khan) for her courage and alacrity in her speech.
 Some constituents came to me about their mother, who had been sexually assaulted in a care home, not by the staff, but by another patient.
 I was dismayed to hear that unlike nurseries, care homes have no minimum staffing ratio.
 Will the Minister look into having minimum staffing ratios in care homes, so that these events do not happen?